-Ireland is a popular study abroad destination among international students because of the flexibility to work part-time during studies.
-This enables students to earn while they are studying and also gives them an opportunity to build networks that may be helpful in future when they look for full-time jobs.
-Moreover, the minimum wage for part-time workers is at par with other developed European countries.
-Let us understand how international students studying in Ireland can avail part-time work and what parameters they should adhere to, while applying for part-time jobs in the country.
+Ireland is a popular study abroad destination among international students because of the flexibility to work part-time during their studies.
+This enables students to earn while they are studying and also allows them to build networks that may be helpful in the future when they look for full-time jobs.
+The minimum wage for part-time workers is on par with other developed European countries.
+Parameters international students studying in Ireland should adhere to while applying for part-time jobs in the country include:

-An international student holding a valid Visa Stamp 2 can avail part-time work in Ireland for up to 20 hours per week during the academic session (lecture period).
-In addition, such students can also seek full-time work for up to 40 hours per week in the months of May to August and from 15th December to 15th January.
+- An international student holding a valid Visa Stamp 2 can avail of part-time work in Ireland for up to 20 hours per week during the academic session (lecture period).
+Also, such students can also seek full-time work for up to 40 hours per week from May to August and from 15th December to 15th January.
 These months constitute vacation periods in Ireland and hence, allow international students to even work full-time.
 This offers students studying at Irish universities the flexibility to balance their studies with work experience and earn money that could be used to pay for living expenses.
 Although, please note that students must not rely on part-time jobs alone to pay for their living expenses.

-- You must register with the Garda National Immigration Bureau or GNIB
+- Must register with the Garda National Immigration Bureau or GNIB

 - Must be accepted on a full-time course recognized by the Ministry for Education and Skills, Ireland Government

 - Must be enrolled on a full-time course at or above NFQ Level 7

 - Must be attending classes between 8 AM and 6 PM per week during the academic year

 - Must be enrolled in a course with at least one-year duration at UG or PG level